 The Grill Room/Golf Shop will include a grill area and golf shop.
 The Pavilion will house restrooms and changing areas associated with the Event Lawn.
-Further details related to the floor plans, layouts, and elevations of the buildings can be found later in the applicant's narrative dated January 12, 2017, and in the architecture sheets of the plan submittal.
+Further details related to the floor plans, layouts, and elevations of the buildings can be found later in the applicant's updated narrative dated March 27, 2017, and in the architecture sheets of the plan submittal.

 The proposed surface parking area will provide 175 spaces (including some parking under the Main Clubhouse) and a customer drop-off/loading area will allow access to the main entry of Clubhouse.
 Additionally, golf cart storage will be located under the Main Clubhouse.
 Per Section 74-172(a) of the Town Code, the individual uses that are proposed in the redevelopment proposal each have a specified ratio.
 Based on this parking requirement, the applicant's proposal is "technically" deficient in off-street parking.
 The applicant is requesting that the Town Commission authorize a reduction in the required number of off-street parking spaces for mixed and joint use developments, per Section 74-172(g).
 Furthermore, the applicant proposes to include additional overflow parking on the golf course practice range for special events.
 Please refer to page 12 of the applicant's narrative for the overflow parking detail and justification.
-The applicant is also requesting a variance to Section 74-173(b)(3) of the Town Code to reduce the required number of off-street loading spaces.
+The applicant is also requesting a variance to Section 74-173(b)(3) of the Town Code to reduce the required number of off-street parking a variance to Section 74-173(b)(3) of the Town Code to reduce the required number of off-street parking a variance to Section 74-173(b)(3) of the Town Code to reduce the required number of off-street loading spaces.